 - Coal is the world's most plentiful fossil fuel currently in use (only methane hydrate resources are estimated to be greater).
 The United States has 261 billion tons of coal in its proved coal reserves.
-These are the world's largest coal reserves and over 27 percent of the world's proved coal reserves. - The United States produces nearly 1.1 billion short tons of coal a year, making it the world's second largest coal producer.
-China produces over 3.5 billion short tons a year. - Coal generates nearly 42 percent of the electricity in the United States. - The United States (in the lower 48 states) has 486 billion tons of coal in the demonstrated reserve base, enough to power America for the next 485 years at current rates of consumption.1 - Alaska coal reserves are larger than those in the lower 48 states and they have not been tapped.
+116 These are the world's largest coal reserves and over 27 percent of the world's proved coal reserves. - Coal generated over 37 percent of the electricity in the United States in 2012.117 - The United States produces about 1.0 billion short tons of coal a year, making it the world's second largest coal producer.
+118 China produces almost 4.0 billion short tons a year.119 - The United States (in the lower 48 states) has 485 billion tons of coal in the demonstrated reserve base, enough to power America for the next 540 years at current rates of consumption.
+120 - Alaska coal reserves are larger than those in the lower 48 states and they have not been tapped.

-Coal is the world's most plentiful fossil fuel currently in use2 and the United States has the world's largest coal reserves.
-In fact, there is enough mineable coal in the lower 48 states alone to supply the U.S. for the next 485 years at current rates of coal consumption.
+Coal is the world's most plentiful fossil fuel currently in use121 and the United States has the world's largest coal reserves.
+In fact, there is enough mineable coal in the lower 48 states alone to supply the U.S. for the next 540 years at current rates of coal consumption.
 Besides being plentiful, coal is also energy dense, which means that a lot of energy is concentrated in a small space.
 These factors help make coal one of the most cost-effective, affordable fuels for electricity generation.

 Coal helped create the modern era by powering the latter part of the Industrial Revolution.
-Today, coal is the backbone of U.S. electricity generation, accounting for 42.2 percent of the nation's electricity.3 Overall, coal provides 20.4 percent of energy used in the United States.4 While coal use has slightly decreased over the last few years in the United States, its share of world energy consumption has increased to 29.6 percent in 2010, the highest since 1970.5
+Today, coal is the backbone of U.S. electricity generation, accounting for 37.4 percent of the nation's electricity in 2012.122 Overall, coal provided 18.3 percent of energy used in the United States in 2012.123 While coal use has slightly decreased over the last few years in the United States, its share of world energy consumption has increased to 29.9 percent in 2012, the highest since 1970.124